wrance/federated-model-aggregation/docs/source/client_example.rst

 * As part of the system mentioned above, an admin (superuser) must be established to access the service as a developer.

-Creation of initial model weights
+Creation of initial model weights and schema
 *************
+* To create and serialize the dataprofiler model's initial json files, run `python3 create_initial_model_json_files.py`
+* This will create two JSON files:
-* To create a weights file that contains fresh weights for dataprofiler with the correct labels run `python3 create_initial_model_weights.py`
+  - `initial_model_weights.json` contains fresh weights with the correct labels
-* This will create a file with the weights you need in the form of a json file at `create_initial_model_weights.json`
+  - `initial_model_schema.json` contains the schema for the model

 Initializing a model
 ********************